Bariatric (Obese) Rescue Dummy

-Obesity is a very real problem in the UK and across the world and judging by government figures and annecdotal evidence the problem is rapidly getting worse.
+Obesity is a very real problem in Australia and across the world and judging by government figures and anecdotal evidence the problem is rapidly getting worse.

 All sectors as well as Fire & Rescue, Hospitals, Ambulance can experience heavier casualties:

 Airlines accommodate increasingly heavy passengers - we lent an RL180 to Airbus in Broughton, UK for a multi agency exercise and Nicole (as she was called!) brought the exercise to a standstill!
 It took the combined teams 15 minutes to formulate a plan of how to remove her from the training fuselage!

 Shipping: Cruise Ships could have many obese/bariatric passengers on board, would your staff know how to deal with passengers of these weights?